ansible/ansible/docsite/latest/rst/glossary.rst

 ++++++

 A core software component of Ansible that is the power behind /usr/bin/ansible directly -- and corresponds to the invocation of each task in a playbook.
-The Runner is something Ansible developers may talk about, but it's not really userland vocabulary.
+The Runner is something Ansible developers may talk about, but it's not really user land vocabulary.

 Serial